 Mostly for those with excellent sixth form results that want to study for a degree or similar whilst working.
-Aimed at attracting high-calibre candidates to bridge professional skills gaps.

 Levels of Education

 In England, Wales and Northern Ireland there are 8 qualification levels (1 - 8) plus an entry level qualification for those just starting.
 Generally, the higher the level, the more difficult the qualification is.
 Levels 1-3 are typically taught in schools and colleges.